PostHog/posthog.com/contents/docs/advanced/proxy/cloudflare.md

 To use Cloudflare for reverse proxying, make sure that you're logged into your Cloudflare account, and that you've added your domain ("website" in Cloudflare parlance) to the account.

-## Proxy via DNS for domains on the Cloudflare Enterprise plan
+## A. Proxy using DNS and Page Rules with Cloudflare Enterprise

 Proxying traffic from your domain to PostHog using DNS is the simplest way.
 However, it requires correcting the Host headers for proxied requests, which is only available on the Cloudflare Enterprise plan.
 If your domain is on this plan, follow these steps (otherwise use the Cloudflare Workers way down this page):